 (Contains Tree Nuts)

 Not included in your delivery

-• While rice cooks, wash and dry all produce. • Core, deseed, and dice bell pepper into 1-inch pieces.
+• While rice cooks, wash and dry produce. • Core, deseed, and dice bell pepper into 1-inch pieces.
 Zest and quarter lime.
 Mince cilantro.
-Thinly slice chili.
-Pat chicken* dry with paper towels.
+Thinly slice chili. • Place chicken* on a plate; pat dry with paper towels.

 • Heat a large drizzle of oil in a medium pan over medium-high heat (use a large pan for 4 servings).
 Add bell pepper and a big pinch of salt.
 Cook, stirring occasionally, 5 minutes.